FrankEfese/APP-CSHARP-APIREST-ENTITYFRAMEWORK-JWT/README.md

 # <div align="center"> APP-CSHARP - APIREST - ENTITY FRAMEWORK - JWT - ASYNC</div>

-<h4 align="center">REST API in C# using Entity Framework with a MySQL database.
-Database operations are handled asynchronously to improve performance and scalability.
+<h4 align="center">REST API in C# and .NET using Entity Framework with a MySQL database.
 Secured endpoints with JWT (JSON Web Tokens) for protected access.
 Integrated Swagger for interactive documentation and testing, improving usability for developers and clients.</h4>

 <br>